O-GlcNAc: Kinases

 Protein kinases are the enzymes responsible for phosphorylation of serine and threonine residues.
 O-GlcNAc has been identified on over 100 (~20% of the human kinome) kinases, and this modification is often associated with alterations in kinase activity or kinase substrate scope.

-The first report of a kinase being directly regulated by O-GlcNAc was published in 2009.
-CaMKIV is glycosylated at multiple sites, though S189 was found to be the major site.
-An S189A mutant was more readily activated by CaMKIV T200 phosphorylation, suggesting that O-GlcNAc at S189 inhibits CaMKIV activity.
-Homology modeling showed that S189 O-GlcNAc may interfere with ATP binding.

-AMPK and OGT are known to modify each other, i.e., AMPK phosphorylates OGT and OGT O-GlcNAcylates AMPK.
-AMPK activation by AICA ribonucleotide is associated with nuclear localization of OGT in differentiated C2C12 mouse skeletal muscle myotubes, resulting in increased nuclear O-GlcNAc.
-This effect was not observed in proliferating cells and undifferentiated myoblastic cells.
-AMPK phosphorylation of OGT T444 has been found to block OGT association with chromatin and decrease H2B S112 O-GlcNAc.
-Overexpression of GFAT, the enzyme that controls glucose flux into the hexosamine biosynthetic pathway, in mouse adipose tissue has been found to lead to AMPK activation and downstream ACC inhibition and elevated fatty acid oxidation.
-Glucosamine treatment in cultured 3T3L1 adipocytes showed a similar effect.
-The exact relationship between O-GlcNAc and AMPK has not been completely elucidated as various studies have reported that OGA inhibition inhibits AMPK activation, OGT inhibition also inhibits AMPK activation, upregulating O-GlcNAc by glucosamine treatment activates AMPK, and OGT knockdown activates AMPK; these results suggest that additional indirect communication between AMPK pathways and O-GlcNAc or cell type-specific effects.

-CKIIα substrate recognition has been shown to be altered upon S347 O-GlcNAcylation.
+O-GlcNAc may have diverse functional consequences on kinases such as interfering with ATP binding, altering substrate recognition, or regulating other PTMs on kinases.
+Complex cross-talk relations can also exist where OGT and a kinase, e.g., AMPK, modify each other.

 Phosphatases

 Protein phosphatase 1 subunits PP1β and PP1γ have been shown to form functional complexes with OGT.
 A synthetic phosphopeptide was able to be dephosphorylated and O-GlcNAcylated by an OGT immunoprecipitate.
 This complex has been referred to as a "yin-yang complex" as it replaces a phosphate modification with an O-GlcNAc modification.
+PP1γ also exists in a heterotrimer with OGT and URI under high glucose conditions.

 MYPT1 is another protein phosphatase subunit that forms complexes with OGT and is itself O-GlcNAcylated.
 MYPT1 appears to have a role in directing OGT towards specific substrates.